 The character of Alan Tracy might well have been one of the prime aspects of the appeal of Thunderbirds.
 But the actual truth is that it was Matt Zimmerman's intelligent and well-judged vocal contribution to the winning Anderson ensemble, which was really F-A-B.

-Matt Zimmerman was interviewed by Laurence Marcus & Paul Webb in 2001.
-Additional text: Stephen R. Hulse.
+Published on February 21st, 2019.
+Written by Matt Zimmerman was interviewed by Laurence Marcus & Paul Webb in 2001. for Television Heaven.